 The size of the LB domain dataset submitted by sponsors is often too large to process (See section 3.3.2).
 This issue can be addressed by splitting a large LB dataset into smaller datasets according to LBCAT and LBSCAT, using LBCAT for initial splitting.
 If the size is still too large, then use LBSCAT for further splitting.
-For example, use the dataset name lb1.xpt for chemistry, lb2.xpt for hematology, and lb3.xpt for urinalysis.
+For example, use the dataset name lb1 (file name 'lb1.xpt') for chemistry, dataset name lb2 (file name 'lb2.xpt') for hematology, and dataset name lb3 (file name 'lb3.xpt') for urinalysis.
 Splitting the dataset in other ways (e.g., by subject or file size) makes the data less useable.
 Sponsors should submit these smaller files in addition to the larger non-split standard LB domain file.
 Sponsors should submit the split files in a separate subdirectory/split that is clearly documented in addition to the non-split standard LB domain file in the SDTM datasets directory (See section 7).
-FDA may require laboratory data using conventional units for reviewing submissions and labeling.
-Sponsors should discuss with the review divisions what laboratory data should utilize conventional units prior to submission